functional-dark-side/functional-dark-side.github.io/10_Coverage_external_DBs.md

 </div>

-All Tata MAGs are represented in the cluster database with 77% of their ORFs.
+All Tara MAGs are represented in the cluster database with 77% of their ORFs.
 Again the majority of the ORFs was found in the K and GU clusters.

 <div class="img_container" style="width:70%; margin:2em auto;">

-*TaraOcean-MAGs vs Clusters search results*
+*Tara Ocean-MAGs vs Clusters search results*

 | Tara MAGs ORFs  | Tara MAGs  |    Clusters     |
 |:---------------:|:----------:|:---------------:|